 We are seeking to identify and develop a broad pipeline of product candidates using our in vivo and ex vivo cell engineering platforms.
 We have not commenced clinical trials for any product candidates developed with these platforms.
 The scientific research that forms the basis of our efforts to develop product candidates with our platforms is still ongoing.
 We are not aware of any FDA approved therapeutics utilizing fusogen technology or that are iPSCderived cell products.
 Further, the scientific evidence to support the feasibility of developing therapeutic treatments based on our platforms is both preliminary and limited.
-As a result, we are exposed to a number of unforeseen risks and it is difficult to predict the types of challenges and risks that we may encounter during development of our product candidates.
-For example, we have not tested any of the product candidates being developed using our cell engineering platforms in humans, and our current data is limited to animal models and preclinical cell lines, the results of which may not translate into humans.
+As a result, we are exposed to a number of unforeseen risks, and it is difficult to predict the types of challenges and risks that we may encounter during development of our product candidates.
+For example, we have not tested our cell engineering platforms on all pluripotent and differentiated cell types or in all microenvironments, so results from one cell type or microenvironment may not translate into other cells types or microenvironments.
+Also, we have not tested any of the product candidates that we are developing using our cell engineering platforms in humans, and our current data is limited to animal models and preclinical cell lines, the results of which may not translate into humans.
 Further, relevant animal models and assays may not accurately predict the safety and efficacy of our product candidates in humans, and we may encounter significant challenges creating appropriate models and assays for demonstrating the safety and purity of our product candidates.
 In addition, our fusogen and hypoimmune technologies have potential safety risks related to, but not limited to, genotoxicity associated with the delivery of genome modifying payloads.
 For example, DNA sequences that randomly integrate into a cell's DNA may increase risk for or cause certain cancers.
 Alternatively, targeted gene-editing approaches may edit the genome at sites other than the targeted DNA or cause DNA rearrangements, each of which may have oncogenic or other adverse effects.
 Furthermore, our hypoimmune technology has potential safety risks related to, but not limited to, the potential risk of a hypoimmune cell becoming infected with a virus or undergoing oncogenic transformation.
 Also, our stem cell-based product candidates have potential safety risks related to, but not limited to, the potential risk of insufficient cell differentiation leading to oncogenic transformations or other adverse effects.
-As a result, it is possible that safety events or concerns could negatively affect the development of our product candidates, including adversely affecting patient enrollment among the patient populations that we intend to treat.
+As a result, it is possible that safety events or concerns could negatively affect the development of our product candidates, including adversely affecting patient enrollment in future clinical trials of our product candidates among the patient populations that we intend to treat.